-The student who requires testing accommodations during the Writing or Math Placement Exams should contact the Coordinator of Learning Support to discuss this request at least one week prior to the exam.
+The student who requires testing accommodations during the Writing or Math Placement Exams should contact the Coordinator of Accessibility Services to discuss this request at least one week prior to the exam.
 Accommodations can be requested only by the student.
 The student must state his/her orientation date and the accommodation need.

-Appropriate documentation justifying the need for the accommodation should be mailed or faxed to Hartwick College, Center for Student Success, Coordinator of Learning Support prior to the exam.
+Appropriate documentation justifying the need for the accommodation should be mailed or faxed to Hartwick College, Center for Student Success, Coordinator of Accessibility Services prior to the exam.
 Contact information: phone: 607-431-4546, fax: 607-431-4567.
 In the event that documentation cannot be sent out prior to Orientation, we will, in good faith, proceed to accommodate for the writing and math placement only.